Harmony Biosciences Holdings Shareholder News: Johnson Fistel Urges Investors with Losses to Reach Out Regarding Class Action Investigation - HRMY

-/EIN News/ -- SAN DIEGO, March 28, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP is investigating whether Harmony Biosciences Holdings, Inc. (NASDAQ: HRMY), any of its executive officers, or others violated securities laws by misrepresenting or failing to timely disclose material, adverse information to investors.
+SAN DIEGO, March 28, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP is investigating whether Harmony Biosciences Holdings, Inc. HRMY, any of its executive officers, or others violated securities laws by misrepresenting or failing to timely disclose material, adverse information to investors.
 The investigation focuses on investors' losses and whether they may be recovered under federal securities laws.

 What if I purchased Harmony common stock?
 If you purchased Harmony common stock and suffered significant losses on your investment, join our investigation now: